BugliL/TDD_step_by_step/Refactoring by Martin_Fowler/Theory/Consolidate conditional expression/README.md

 # Consolidate conditional expression
-Consist in changing a bunch of if conditions that call the same function or execute the same code with a whole if
+Consist in changing a bunch of if conditions that call the same function or execute the same code with just one if condition.

 ![Schema](./image.png)